openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 The type of some expressions cannot be inferred from the expression itself (see :ref:`Object Literal` as an example).
-A compile-time error occurs if such an expression is used as a *standalone expression*.
+A :index:`compile-time error` occurs if such an expression is used as a *standalone expression*.

 There are two ways to facilitate the compatibility of a *non-standalone expression* with its surrounding context: